 Are you looking for a new career.
-Alexander Technique can give you not only personal benefit but an interesting and inspiring occupation too.
-Welcome to the Alexander Technique Teacher Training Centre — Auckland
+Alexander Technique can give you time and space to know yourself better, plus an interesting and inspiring occupation too.

-Becoming a recognized teacher is a three year full time course.
+Becoming a recognized teacher is a three year full time commitment.

-A minimum 1600 hour commitment is required by the constitution.
+A minimum 1600 hours (full time) is required by the constitution.

-This enables a learner teacher to develop the finely tuned hands and mind required for this work.
+In this time the learner develops the finely tuned hands and mind required for this work.

-It also allows time to make the changes in yourself necessary to being able to teach it to others.
+It also allows time to make the changes in your confidence necessary to teach it.

 Is this for you?
 Attend a pre-training trial.

-Email me for the details to enrol for a 10 week class to find out if this is for you.
+Email me for the details to enrol for a 10 week class to find out.